NIH/NIDDK T32 DK007202

 Hal M. Hoffman, MD - UCSD

-A main focus of Dr. Hoffman's laboratory is the identification of genes for rare inherited disorders.
-The laboratory identified CIAS1, a gene that is responsible for three autosomal dominant inflammatory disorders.
-The discovery led to a novel effective treatment for these patients.
-The laboratory currently investigates the normal function of this gene in human monocytes and genetically modified mice.
-Also studies on identification of the gene for a rare autosomal recessive diarrheal disease, congenital tufting enteropathy.
+Dr. Hal M. Hoffman's laboratory focuses on the identification of genes for rare inherited disorders.
+His laboratory identified CIAS1, a gene that is responsible for three autosomal dominant inflammatory disorders.
+This discovery led to a novel effective treatment for these patients.
+Currently, his group is investigating the function of this gene in human monocytes and genetically modified mice.
+Further work is being conducted on the identification of the gene for a rare autosomal recessive diarrheal disease, congenital tufting enteropathy.
 The laboratory has found linkage of this disease gene to chromosome 2 and recently has identified a candidate gene with a novel mutation.

 Paul Insel, MD - UCSD